agent-smith/detris/README.md

 ## Installation

+I'm using Clojure 1.5.1

-If you don't have lein, one of the ways to install is like this:
+Also, if you don't have lein, one of the ways to install is like this:
 > cd; wget https://raw.github.com/technomancy/leiningen/stable/bin/lein
 > sudo cp lein /usr/bin/lein
 > sudo chmod ugo+rx /usr/bin/lein